alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `video/h264` as defined in RFC 6184.

+- [ ] TODO: Current ST-2110 suite of protocols only support constant bit-rate streams.
+An new protocol for variable bit-rate is required.
+- [ ] TODO: Do we really want to have IPMX protocol here or limite to actual ST-2110 protocols which IPMX uses.
+- [ ] TODO: References are made to the ITU-T H.264 specification instead of the ISO becase it is more accessible (free).

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY",